Boldness-Recalibration for Binary Event Predictions: Introduction

-Other methods go as far to correct mis-calibration, but still do not incorporate boldness in their adjustment. \cite{Dalton2013} leverages the Cox linear-logistic model to test for calibration and proposes a relative calibration metric, but makes no mention of prediction boldness. \cite{Platt2000} introduces Platt scaling which recalibrates Support Vector Machine (SVM) output via sigmoid curves. \cite{Guoetal2017} proposes recalibration via temperature scaling, a one-parameter extension of Platt scaling for Neural Network output. \cite{ZadroznyElkan2001} propose a non-parametric approach called histogram binning where probabilities are bin-wise recalibrated to minimize squared loss. \cite{ZadroznyElkan2002} extends this by fitting a piece-wise recalibration function on each bin interval. \cite{NaeiniCooperHauskrecht2015} extends this further to Bayesian Binning into Quantiles (BBQ) where multiple binning strategies are considered via Bayesian model averaging.
-However, none of these methods provide an interpretable measure of calibration, rather they rely on metrics like the Brier Score or ECE.
+Several techniques exist that purely focus on correcting miscalibration. \cite{Dalton2013} leverages the Cox linear-logistic model to test for calibration and proposes a relative calibration metric, but makes no mention of prediction boldness. \cite{Platt2000} introduces Platt scaling which recalibrates Support Vector Machine (SVM) output via sigmoid curves. \cite{Guoetal2017} proposes recalibration via temperature scaling, a one-parameter extension of Platt scaling for Neural Network output. \cite{ZadroznyElkan2001} propose a non-parametric approach called histogram binning where probabilities are bin-wise recalibrated to minimize squared loss. \cite{ZadroznyElkan2002} extends this by fitting a piece-wise recalibration function on each bin interval. \cite{NaeiniCooperHauskrecht2015} extends this further to Bayesian Binning into Quantiles (BBQ) where multiple binning strategies are considered via Bayesian model averaging.
+However, none of these methods incorporate boldness in their adjustment.

+Some approaches to assessing calibration also consider notions similar to boldness.
+Reliability diagrams plot the predicted forecaster probabilities versus the observed frequency within each bin \citep{MurphyWinkler1977}.
+A calibration metric called Expected Calibration Error (ECE) quantifies the miscalibration seen in reliability diagrams by averaging the distances between the predictions and observed frequencies within each bin.
+Sometimes histograms \citep{RanjanGneiting2010, Dimitriadis2021} or density plots \citep{Satopaa2022} of the predicted probabilities are included with reliability diagrams to visualize boldness.
+However, boldness is not quantified in this approach.

+A common metric for prediction accuracy, the Brier Score, can be decomposed into three parts such that one component measures calibration, another measures resolution, and the last measures the uncertainty in the outcomes themselves \citep{Brier1950, Murphy1973a}.
+Resolution (or discrimination) refers to how well forecasts distinguish between the two possible outcomes.
+Predicted probabilities have high resolution when they are further from the base rate.
+While resolution is similar in concept to boldness, they are not mathematically equivalent.
+We will show that boldness is measured independently of the event outcomes, where measures of resolution rely on the base rate, and thus are not fully disentangled from the overall uncertainty of event outcomes.